 What Is the “Soil Law” in Turkey?

 Turkey is a favored destination for Iranians due to cultural similarities, close geographical proximity, and relatively low travel costs.
-One of the major advantages for Iranians is that they do not need a visa for short visits, which eliminates the hassle and expense of visa applications.
+One of the major advantages for Iranians is the flexible visa requirements for iranian citizens to turkey, as they do not need a visa for short visits, which eliminates the hassle and expense of visa applications.

-However, under the Soil Law of 2025, Iranian travelers are required to leave Turkey within 90 days of their entry.
+However, under the Soil Law of 2026, and in accordance with the updated turkey visa requirements for iranian citizens 2026, travelers are required to leave Turkey within 90 days of their entry.
 If they fail to do so, they must pay a fine based on the length of their overstay and will be temporarily banned from re-entering the country.

 This rule is part of a broader regulation that allows foreigners, including Iranians, to stay in Turkey for a maximum of 90 days within a 180-day rolling period.
 Anyone intending to remain beyond this duration must either obtain a residency permit or pay the required overstay fine.

-Many people choose to stay in Turkey for extended periods due to business, tourism, or family reasons, but they may not be aware of the overstay penalties.
+Many people choose to stay in Turkey for extended periods due to business, tourism, or family reasons, but they may not be aware of the exact overstay in turkey fine 2026.
+While many travelers search for the turkey overstay fine per day, it is important to note that the Turkish government generally calculates the penalty on a monthly basis.

-As of the most recent data, the overstay fine in Turkey is structured as follows:
+As of the most recent data, the overstay fine in turkey 2026 is structured as follows:

 For Individuals Over 18 Years Old: